ryanpbrown2002/homeworkThree/README.md

-# Secure PDF Server
+# Classic Novels Library

-A web application with PDF document management capabilities built with Express, Nginx, and SQLite3.
+A web application for managing and accessing a digital collection of classic novels and literary works, built with Express, Nginx, and SQLite3.

 You can access the webpage at **https://allmydocs.now**

 ## Features

-- **Professional Homepage**: Homepage with information about the PDF collection
+- **Professional Homepage**: Elegant homepage showcasing the classic novels collection with information about the literary works
-- **PDF Library Page**: Page displaying a list of all available PDF documents with metadata
+- **Novel Collection Page**: Curated page displaying all available novels with detailed metadata including author information and descriptions
-- **PDF Viewing**: Ability to view and download individual PDF documents
+- **Novel Reading**: Ability to read and download individual novels in PDF format
-- **Secure Access**: HTTPS support with SSL/TLS certificates
+- **Secure Access**: HTTPS support with SSL/TLS certificates for secure access to the literary collection
-- **Metadata Management**: Store and display metadata for each PDF (title, description, file size, date added)
+- **Rich Metadata**: Store and display comprehensive information for each novel including title, author, description, file size, and date added

 ## Architecture

 - **Nginx**: Serves static files (HTML, CSS) and acts as reverse proxy for API requests
-- **Node.js/Express**: Handles API endpoints and PDF file serving
+- **Node.js/Express**: Handles API endpoints and novel PDF file serving
-- **SQLite3**: Database to store PDF metadata (filename, title, description, file size, dates)
+- **SQLite3**: Database to store novel metadata (filename, title, description, author info, file size, dates)
 - **Docker**: Containerized application with separate services for nginx and backend

 ## Project Structure